 Five Georgia institutions— Columbus State University, Georgia State University, Kennesaw State University, Mercer University and Piedmont College — have been selected as sites for the Woodrow Wilson Georgia Teaching Fellowship.

 “STEM education plays a critical role in our state’s competitiveness and future economic prosperity,” Deal said.
 “The most important thing we can do for our students in this field is ensure they have effective teachers.
 The Woodrow Wilson Teaching Fellowships will encourage more partnerships between institutions of higher education and our K-12 schools to improve educational opportunities for students in this critical area.”

 Each of the five institutions will develop a model master’s-level teacher preparation program, offering Fellows a rigorous yearlong experience in local school classrooms.
-Fellows at Georgia State will take a one-year certification and Masters of Art in Teaching program in mathematics or science through the College of Education’s Department of Middle and Secondary Education.
+Fellows at Georgia State will take a one-year certification and Masters of Art in Teaching program in mathematics or science through the College of Education & Human Development’s Department of Middle and Secondary Education.